MaikelChan/DamageBoy/COMPATIBILITY.md

 Here you can check game compatibility.
 Games not listed here have not been tested (or maybe I just forgot to add them :P).
 Please note that the ones I've tested, have not been thoroughly played from beginning to end.
 So working games could still have unknown breaking issues.

+All games have been tested with the GameBoy boot ROM enabled.
+Without it, they could present additional issues.

 - :heavy_check_mark: Works fine
 - :large_blue_diamond: Works, but has some minor issues
 - :warning: Game boots, but has major issues